sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 The main peripherals on this rocket are ADCs, storage devices, radios, Ethernet (more on this later), and digital output for pyro channels.

-Digital outputs are easy enough, pico-sdk has all the code infrastructure needed for that.
+Digital outputs are easy enough, pico-sdk has all the infrastructure needed for that.

 One of the requirements we have for peripherals on the rocket, which most of our